mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 "Ok, here we go," Axel calls out.
 His voice is echoey and distant.

 The ship separates.
 Damn harness is too tight.
-Can't breethe in here.
+Can't breathe in here.
 I close my eyes and struggle to reach my pocket...

 Then I feel her take my hand.